Looking for things to do in Echuca and Moama? Read on my for my local’s* guide to the best way to spend a weekend in these twin towns.

 If you take V/Line, the train/bus terminates in Echuca, so you’ll need to make your way over to Moama.

 Where to stay in Echuca-Moama

 Because it’s a popular tourist town, there’s plenty of Echuca accommodation – although you’ll want to book well in advance during summer and holiday weekends.

 Echuca also has some of the best camping spots near Melbourne, making it a great spot to bring families.
-Echuca Discovery Parks has great little cabins as well as campsites (some with ensuites), along with a pool, laundry and BBQ areas.
-The NRMA Echuca Holiday Park has similar facilities.
+The NRMA Echuca Holiday Park is my pick of the caravan parks in Echuca – and there are also comfy cabins.
+There’s a pool, laundry and BBQ areas.
+You can read my full NRMA Echuca Holiday Park review here.